AlidadeMC/alidade/MCMaps/Resources/Alidade.docc/Articles/Architecture.md

 This is mostly due to how `DocumentGroup` handles displaying document views, where macOS receives no additional navigation view.

+Both the iOS and macOS versions of the app use a document launch view to provide facilities for creating new maps and opening recent files.
+The iOS version leverages the `DocumentLaunchGroupScene` introduced in iOS 18, while the macOS version creates its own view that looks and functions similarly to that of other apps like Grids and Xcode.

 ## Common Routing

 To maintain a consistent routing system between macOS, iOS, and iPadOS, a